PlayFab/thundernetes/docs/troubleshooting/defaultportinuse.md

 {% include code-block-end.md %}

 ## YAML Changes

 The necessary YAML changes are found within the `manager.yaml` file.
 A find and replace of `5000` with `{DESIRED_PORT}` will change where the Allocation API listens.
-In total, there are 5 instances.

 Once this file is modified, you can generate new installfiles with `make create-install-files` and verify your changes in `operator.yaml`

 ### Development - End to end tests

 End to end tests also run and listen on port 5000.
 Once you complete the above yaml change, you also need to modify `e2e/kind-config.yaml` to listen on your desired port.
-The other needed change is modifying allocationApiSvcPort in `pkg/operator/controllers/sute_test.go`
+The other needed change is modifying allocationApiSvcPort in `pkg/operator/controllers/suite_test.go`

 ## Verify changes

-Once these changes are made and thundernetes is running, you can verify the port within the logs using the following:
+Once these changes are made and Thundernetes is running, you can verify the port within the logs using the following:
 `kubectl -n thundernetes-system logs {thundernetes-controller-manager} | grep addr`

 Resulting in the following output:

 `2022-10-07T17:01:07Z    INFO    allocation-api  serving allocation API service  {"addr": ":5005", "port": 5005}`